waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 Type: dict

-Key is command to execute script, value is image name.
+Key is command to execute script, value is a dictionary of image name and command.

 ### DOCKER_RUN_OPTIONS